 2024-11-19 08:15:00 - Connection from IP 192.168.1.10 closed

-Importance of Log Monitoring
+Importance of Monitoring Log Files

 Log files play a critical role in ensuring the reliability, security, and performance of systems and applications.
 Here’s why monitoring them is crucial: